Erzurum Congress: Allied Occupation

 The victors of the First World War soon set about military occupation and partitioning of the Empire.
 The Ottoman frontier provinces in Arabia and Palestine were already under the control of the British and French.
 Following the signing of the armistice, Allied warships moved into the straits off the coast of Constantinople in order to secure the Dardanelles.
 In February 1919, French general Franchet d'Espèrey led a Greek occupation force into the city.
 The Anatolian province of Antalya was occupied by the Italians and the area of Cilicia and the Adana Vilayet were under the control of French forces advancing from Syria.
-By the end of 1918, regional resistance groups were already beginning to form called "Associations for the Defense of Rights" or Mudafaai Hukuk.
+By the end of 1918, regional resistance groups were already beginning to form called "Associations for the Defense of Rights" or Müdâfaa-i Hukuk.

 Greek Occupation

 The turning point in the Turkish National Movement began on 14 May 1919 when Greek occupation forces landed in the city of Smyrna in the Province of İzmir.
 The city of Smyrna and the surrounding area contained a sizable Greek community.
 Greek forces had made it clear of their intentions of a permanent annexation of the İzmir Province.
 Greek forces almost immediately met with fierce protest and resistance from the Turkish population, many of whom had attained small arms from local caches.
 News of the Greek occupation quickly spread through the Empire and fueled Turkish resentment of the Allied occupation.